gvwilson/sensibleadventures/princess-bear/bear.md

 galloped toward her on stocky ponies.
 She struggled to her feet with a grimace.

 The lead rider reined in a few paces away.
-"Are you all right?" he asked, pulling down the black-and-yellow bandanna that protected his mouth and nose.
+"Are you all right?" he asked, raising the black-and-yellow battle mask that covered his face.

 "We're fine," Noxy said, cradling her bruised arm.
 "Did you see the others?"